jtara1/tele/README.md

 ### Publish

-On host OS and its network, you should expose or redirect to its `localhost:3010`, grafana, the dashboard for querying and graphs
+On host OS and its network, you should expose or redirect to its `http://localhost:3010`, grafana, the dashboard for querying and graphs

 ### Security

 Add security.
 Change grafana dashboard password.
 Allowlist your IP from which you're accessing it.
-TLS. etc
+Encrypt the channel via TLS or other. etc.

 ## Usage